jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 That makes me really nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

+## Story Slide?

 Today I want to talk about growth.

 As support people, growth can be a bit of a double-edged sword.

 On one hand, customer growth is exciting!
 More new people are using our tools and talking about our company, and your mom might start to recognize what you are working on.

 On the other hand, it also means more inquiries, support tickets, and requests for "just 5 minutes" of our time.

 At Wistia, we went through our first growth experience in early 2012.
 We had released this new set of features, and for the first time our vision was really coming through in the product.
 We were breaking down barriers for lots of potential customers we never had a shot with before.

 So with more people interacting with our product and marketing, the support volume started to increase.

 Now at first it was just a small uptick, a few extra emails here or there.
 Nothing to really be too concerned about.